yduf/yduf.github.io/_posts/2025-11-24-network-share-home-folder.md

 Using _chezmoi_ synchronisation is not automatic, but is still easy.
-Folder autofs is cumbersome, but done few time.
+Folder autofs is cumbersome, but done very few time.

 ## .config